 - Ability to exhibit poise and confidence

-- Ability to show the skill and ability to select suitable and becoming accessories to wear with garment
+- Ability to select compatible and flattering accessories to wear with garment

-- Ability to maintain a good posture and exhibit good grooming habits
+- Ability to maintain good posture and exhibit good grooming habits

-- Ability to demonstrate fashion "know-how" by creating the "total look" in the particular fashion style chosen, including hairstyle, make-up, and accessories
+- Ability to create a cohesive ensemble in the particular fashion style chosen.
+This includies hairstyle, make-up, and accessories

-- One junior (age 8-10), one intermediate (age 11-13) and one senior (age 14-18) may participate in the Clothes You Make and in the Clothes You Buy categories.
-One contestant (junior, intermediate, or senior) may participate in the Knit and in the Crochet categories.
-Each county may send up to eight contestants.
+One junior (age 8-10), one intermediate (age 11-13) and one senior (age 14-18) may participate in the Constructed Casual, Constructed Dressy, Purchased Casual, Purchased Dressy, Knit & Crochet categories.
+Each county may send up to fifteen Fashion Revue contestants.

-Eligible youth must complete the registration and the Garment Data Forms on the 4-H Online site.
+Eligible youth must complete the registration within 4HOnline.

-Online registration will open June 15 and close August 15, 2019.
-No late registrations will be accepted!
+Online registration will open June 15 and close August 30, 2020.
+No late registrations will be accepted.
+No exceptions.

-Cost is $45 per person (cost includes lunch).
+Cost is $35 per youth (cost includes lunch).

 Instructions for completing forms

-The Garment Data Forms must include one full-length, color photograph of you wearing the complete outfit (including accessories) that you will model at the State Fashion Revue.
-This photo may be taken at your 4-H county event.
-The photo is used for category placements and background information for the judges and fashion show coordinator.
-The photo should fit the area designated on the registration form.
+You must include one full-length, color photograph of you wearing the complete outfit (including accessories) that you will model at the State Fashion Revue.
+We recommend that this photo be taken at your 4-H county event.
+The photo is used for category placements and background information for the judges.
+The photo should be uploaded during registration.

-For eligibility or competition questions, contact Anne Reeder.
+For eligibility or competition questions, contact Samantha Brandeberry.